Imphal War Cemetery: Features

 Initially, the cemetery had 950 burials of war dead.
 Following the end of the Second World War, the burials in two other smaller cemeteries in Imphal and in other isolated locations were also shifted to this cemetery taking the total war burials at the cemetery to 1,600.
 The memorial has markers with brass plaques with the name of each of the fallen.
-The war dead commemorated are from many commonwealth countries, such as 1300 from the United Kingdom, 10 from Canada, 5 from Australia, 220 from India, 40 from East Africa, 10 from West Africa and 10 from Burma.
+The war dead commemorated are from many commonwealth countries, such as 1300 from the United Kingdom, 10 from Canada, 5 from Australia, 1 from New Zealand, 220 from India, 40 from East Africa, 10 from West Africa and 10 from Burma.

 Visitor Information Panels have been proposed for display at the memorial.
 This display, which incorporates a smartphone technology, enables access to information about the battle at Imphal and also personal stories of some of those who are commemorated in the cemetery; 500 such panels were proposed to be installed in 2014.